Witness Post: McDonogh School

 Col. William Allan was the first Principal of McDonogh School.
 He had been the Chief Ordinance Officer under General T.J.
 “Stonewall” Jackson of Civil War fame.
 After the war, at the invitation of Gen. Robert E. Lee, Allan joined the faculty at Washington & Lee as a professor of applied mathematics.

 After being selected by the Board of Trustees in 1873, Allan came to McDonogh from Lexington, Virginia.
 He was in every sense of the expression, a Southern Gentleman.
 Like John McDonogh, Allan was a Calvinist and believed strongly in the importance of work.
 He was a self-taught man and, with the help of the Board at McDonogh, assembled a faculty and staff that could perpetuate some southern sympathizing ideals.
 Although Maryland always considered itself a “neutral state” in the War among the States, at McDonogh, that neutrality was not always found in the classroom.
-For example, former students recall American history courses focused their attention on Southern victories in the Civil War.
+For example, former students recall American history courses focused much of their attention on Southern victories in the Civil War.

 The starting faculty at McDonogh (one hesitates from calling them teachers or professors) was not filled with educators grounded in best practices from Normal Schools and the rubric of teaching.
 For the most part they were college graduates who practiced what could be called an “armchair philosophy” of education.
 The instruction consisted of lectures and recitations.
 The administration expected students to inculcate a “plain English, terminal education.”
 This form of education, as outlined by a Trustees Report in 1872, was understood as a commercial education, closely aligned with the more traditional grammar schools of that era.
 The school aimed to take the students from where they were on admittance and to prepare them for places in the larger society.
 McDonogh does not appear to have been a “Boy’s Town” of its time, but many of the same theories of “uplifting boys for the real world” were present in the first formative years.